Call to save Umiam lake from pollution

 Passah further said that tourist spots have been created but only a proper mechanism of surveillance and maintenance could stop such pollution.

-“But unfortunately, the government, the local dorbar shnong and the people at large still do not understand the ramifications of pollution on our future generations.
+“But unfortunately, the government, the local Dorbar Shnong and the people at large still do not understand the ramifications of pollution for our future generations.
 NGOs have been instrumental in organising cleaning drives from time to time but the government needs to tackle the menace by taking all stakeholders on board.
 The topic needs to be taken up on the floor of the Meghalaya Assembly this coming session and we expect strong resolutions,” he said.

 “The issue of Umiam together with Wahumkhrah and Umshyrpi was included in my PIL in 2014 in NGT.
 The situation now has worsened due to failure/collapse of sanitary landfill at Marten with debris released into Umiam and old Shillong-Guwahati road,” said Bhattacharjee, who is the chairman of the state expert appraisal committee on environment for Meghalaya, nominated by the Union ministry of environment and forests.

-The Wahumkhrah and Umshyrpi, two rivers which pass through the heart of Shillong city, have bore the brunt of urban pollution, with the waste/debris deposited downstream for decades now.
+The Wahumkhrah and Umshyrpi, two rivers which pass through the heart of Shillong city, have borne the brunt of urban pollution, with the waste/debris deposited downstream for decades now.

 “In spite of the garbage waste enveloping it, the Umiam lake stands tall with its majestic grandeur.
 The life of the dam is about fifty years if I could recollect and it is past its prime.
-De-siltation will involve huge cost and perhaps the inhabitants of Shillong should come forward to help in putting in their resources,” VGK Kynta, senior advocate of Meghalaya High Court, said.
+De-siltation will involve huge cost and perhaps the inhabitants of Shillong should come forward to help in putting in their resources,” VGK Kynta, senior advocate of High Court of Meghalaya, said.